PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 }
 ```

-For this test, we modified the previous test to check the result of `add` is `Ok` with `unwrap()`.
-We also added a new test to check the error case.
+For this test, we modified the previous test to check that `add` returns `Ok` using `unwrap()`.
+We also added a new test for the error case.

 ### Try to Run the Test

-The compiler will fail because we are not returning a value from the `add` method.
+The compiler fails because we're not returning a value from the `add` method:

 ```bash
 error[E0599]: no method named `unwrap_err` found for unit type `()` in the current scope